paxosglobal/nothing-but-netting/README.md

 2. Ensure that a java-editor is installed.
 Any editor will do, but I recommend [IntelliJ community edition](https://www.jetbrains.com/idea/download/)
 3. `git clone https://github.com/paxosglobal/nothing-but-netting.git`
 4. `cd nothing-but-netting`
-5. `./gradlew run` - You should see action in your terminal followed by a score
+5. `./gradlew run` on mac or `gradlew.bat run` on windows - You should see action in your terminal followed by a score
 6. Open the folder in your java-editor